Probing the symmetry breaking of a light--matter system by an ancillary qubit

-In conclusion, we have experimentally demonstrated a {\it Higgs-like quantum-vacuum-induced symmetry breaking} of a probe artificial atom (Xmon) coupled to a resonator field with no real excitation, but with a nonzero vacuum expectation value.
-The violation of the Xmon parity selection rule comes from {\it virtual} paths enabled by its interaction with an electromagnetic resonator whose parity symmetry is significantly broken by the deep-strong light--matter interaction with a flux qubit.
+In conclusion, we have experimentally probed the symmetry breaking of a lumped-element resonator, by observing the activation of two-photon transitions in a probe artificial atom (Xmon).
+The latter is dispersively coupled to the resonator and probed in the absence of any real coherent excitation of the resonator field; which however displays a nonzero vacuum expectation value{, as confirmed by theoretical calculations}.
+The violation of the Xmon parity selection rule comes from virtual paths enabled by its interaction with an electromagnetic resonator whose parity symmetry is significantly broken by the deep-strong light--matter interaction with a flux qubit.
 The experimental results are in very good agreement with our theoretical analysis.
 The proposed setting offers a novel way to explore quantum-vacuum effects emerging in the light--matter ultra-strong and deep-strong coupling regimes and can be used as a tool to explore the coherence properties of quantum vacua in these exotic hybrid quantum systems~\cite{hwang2015quantum, liu2017universal, xie2014anisotropic}, and the occurrence of superradiant phase transitions in Dicke-like systems~\cite{nataf2010vacuum}.